-For many companies, the existing legacy systems, architectures and processes are slowing down their business capabilities.
+For many companies, existing legacy systems, architectures and processes are slowing down their business capabilities.
 In fact, IT managers responsible for legacy applications face challenges such as:

 - Inflexible and closed architectures not integrated with modern platforms